raspberrypilearning/fruit-machine/en/step_1.md

-## Weather Data Dashboard
+## Introduction

-In this project, you'll use the Wolfram Language to create a weather dashboard, showing the Temperature, Humidity, Wind Speed and Wind Direction for a specific city.
+In this project, you are going to build an interactive Fruit Machine game.
+The game is simple: you press the button and three fruits are randomly selected from five possible options.
+If you get three of the same fruit, you win the game.

 ### What you will make

+--- print-only ---
 ![Complete project](images/Complete.png)
+--- /print-only ---

 --- collapse ---
 ---
 title: What you will need
 ---
+### Hardware

++ Either a computer or a Raspberry Pi

 ### Software